 What About Uniqueness?

-This is really no different than the US Dollar or your own national currency.
-The government note is difficult to counterfeit, but so is your own signature when placed on a fancy printed currency (Let’s call it a Bob-Buck).
-The problem is that the dollar is widely recognized, trusted and accepted, but few people other than your kids are collecting Bob Bucks.
+A Bobcoin is no different than a US Dollar or your own national currency.
+A government note is difficult to counterfeit, but so is your own signature when placed on a fancy printed currency (call it a Bob-Buck).
+The problem is that the dollar is widely recognized, trusted and accepted, but few people other than your kids collect Bob Bucks.

-You would face the challenge of spurring adoption.
+Your own currency faces the challenge of adoption.
 Whether it’s Bob Bucks (paper) or Bobcoin (cryptocurrency), how will you get the world to covet, mine and trade your new currency?
 That’s the point of a two-sided network.
-It becomes increasingly more difficult after one method rises to the top—especially if that method is open, transparent and extensible.
+It becomes increasingly more difficult after one method rises to the top-especially if that method is open, transparent and extensible.
 Bitcoin is open.
 It is subject to worldwide scrutiny.
 But this works both ways.
 Bitcoin can also add incremental improvements that are part of any pretender to the throne.

 Bitcoin is not just a transient coin-du-jour.
 It evolves and so it will not die.